simonpenel/thirdkind/README.md

 # Graphical interface

-A web sever dedicated to graphical interface is available here: http://thirdkind.univ-lyon1.fr/
+A web sever dedicated to the graphical interface of thirdkind is available here: http://thirdkind.univ-lyon1.fr/

 # Output examples of 2-levels visualisation: